mrlacey/Rapid-XAML-Toolkit/docs/installation.md

 Details will be added here once available.

-## Nightly (dev) builds
+## Canary builds

-A new nightly build will be available shortly.
-The one that Micorsoft previously made available via MyGet is no longer updated and will eventually be deleted.
+Automated builds with the [latest version](http://vsixgallery.com/extension/RapidXamlToolkit.0dc8e86a-836b-47e5-aa3f-f5e71c15e37a/) of all functionality are available from the [VSIX Gallery](http://vsixgallery.com/guide/feed/).
+These are produced every time PRs are merged that contain code changes.

+_A version distributed via MyGet is no longer available._

 ***